 12. Consulting with Professionals

 Building a healthier lifestyle isn’t just about short-term changes.
-The 15 clinically proven strategies covered here work best when combined with expert guidance.
+The 15 clinically proven strategies covered here work best with expert guidance.
 Registered dietitians or certified health coaches can help turn these methods into a plan that matches your goals and health needs.
 Their expertise ensures every tip is applied safely.

 When to Partner with a Professional